aaronfreed/aaronfreed.github.io/README.md

 * ***[Eternal X](http://eternal.bungie.org/)*** (2018-present): maps, music, sound, writing, scripting, graphics, soundtrack (re)mastering, codirector *(alongside **pfhorrest**, for versions 1.2.1 and later)*
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6kiy7CaniLiZSRi-5P-SKEN)
    * This scenario remains under active development; a final release of version 1.3 is still forthcoming.
-Five previews of 1.3 have been released; a sixth will likely appear in December 2023 or January 2024.
+We&rsquo;ve released six public previews of 1.3, most recently on 2024-03-07, but still plan to make further revisions to the writing, music, and levels.
 * ***[Apotheosis X](https://simplici7y.com/items/apotheosis-x-5)*** (2020-2023): sound, scripting, testing
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6mOBZaoKUAOqDsfuv-RIneq)
    * Further updates of *Apotheosis X* have not been ruled out but are not currently under active development.
 * ***[Dungeons Presents Hellpak Vol. 1: Not Recommended by Doctors](https://simplici7y.com/items/dungeons-hellpak-vol-1-not-recommended-by-doctors)*** (2020-2023): maps, scripting, soundtrack mastering, writing, graphics, bug fix releases
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6kcfNGN3zh0BcsyaLRFkB0k)
    * [Discord server](https://discord.gg/DTMvjFqtTA)
    * This is an iteration of creator tbcr&rsquo;s long-running *Dungeons* show, hence its full title.
-One further (hopefully final) bug fix update for this scenario will be released in December 2023.
+One further (hopefully final) bug fix update for this scenario is still forthcoming.
 * ***Trojan*** (2020-2021): sound remastering, soundtrack remastering
    * There are multiple versions of this game for Aleph One:
       * [The first](https://simplici7y.com/items/marathon-trojan/) is a direct conversion of the original game files to Aleph One format by Shappie, with which treellama and I assisted.
 I did not directly create any content involved with this release.